 After ACDF, patients may notice some range of motion loss which varies according to neck mobility before surgery and the number of levels fused.
 Generally, the more levels fused, the higher chance for limitations in regards to turning and looking up and down.

-What are the Risks of the Anterior Cervical Discectomy and Fusion Procedure?
+What Are the Risks of Anterior Cervical Discectomy and Fusion?

 How We Can Help